delete-44/delete-44/README.md

 I'm a software developer learning as much as I can about accessible design.
 I work primarily with Ruby on Rails, & have written a few articles on using Ruby on Rails with the reactive frontend framework Vue - [check them out on my website](https://www.delete44.com)...

+I've moved my dissertation to an organisation to keep the work organised; you can find all relevant repos within the [Scription organisation](https://github.com/delete-44-COMP3000)

 Beyond this I'm a total music nerd & collect playing cards 😁♣️

 ### Get in touch